ResearchCodeReviewCommunity/dev-review/site/content/flowcharts/lonecoder.md

 - What part of the code should we look at?

-### Meet to review code
+### Perform code review

 This is the core of the process.
 The code author and reviewer(s) meet (in person or virtually) to discuss the code.
-Although the subject is technical, eveyone involved must remember that they are interacting whith humans.
-Empathy, humbleness and non-violent communication are key to a successful code review.
+Although the subject is technical, everyone involved must remember that they are interacting with humans.
+Empathy, humbleness and non-confrontational communication are key to a successful code review.

-The [Meet to review code](https://researchcodereviewcommunity.github.io/dev-review/recipes/meet_to_review_code/) phase is an iterative process, itself made of
+The [Perform code review](https://researchcodereviewcommunity.github.io/dev-review/recipes/meet_to_review_code/) phase is an iterative process, itself made of
 5 phases:
-- Code author communicates the code and its context to reviewer(s) in advance. with context.
+- Code author communicates the code and its context to reviewer(s) in advance and with context.
-- Reviewer(s) review code in light of objectives and areas of focus. agreed upon during the [Meet and agree on objectives](https://researchcodereviewcommunity.github.io/dev-review/recipes/meet_and_agree_on_objectives/) phase.
+- Reviewer(s) review code in light of objectives and areas of focus, agreed upon during the [Meet and agree on objectives](https://researchcodereviewcommunity.github.io/dev-review/recipes/meet_and_agree_on_objectives/) phase.
 - Author and reviewer(s) meet and discuss the code.
 - Code author implements changes.